This program develops your expertise in:

 previously earned a graduate degree in a related field.

-If your plans include a career in applied settings one of our Master's of Science non-thesis programs may be right for you.
+If your plans include a career in applied settings our Professional Master's may be better for you.
 Instead of writing a thesis, you may complete a practicum and develop a professional portfolio.